coleanthony/6.824/README.md

 MIT 6.824 is a graduate-level course offered by the Massachusetts Institute of Technology (MIT) focusing on distributed systems.
 The course provides an in-depth exploration of the design, implementation, and evaluation of distributed systems.

+In this repository, I realized a Raft-based KV store.
+I realized a Paxos-based KV store in another repository ([6.824-2015](https://github.com/coleanthony/6.824-2015)).

 ## lectures

 | Schedule    |                    Content                   | Condition |